CruxConnect/crux-docs/_ordering/get_orders.md

 limit
 : (int) The Limit is the element number of "Order" in your Orders List where you would like your results to end.
 If you have 10 orders and you limit at 8 and start at 4, only orders 4, 5, 6, 7, and 8 are included in the results.

+sort
+: (object) The Sort object contains a Key to sort on and a Direction (dir) to sort in

 line_item_statuses
 : (array) One or more line item statuses.
 Will include orders with statuses based upon that `status_conjunction`.
 Possible Values are: `Unallocated`, `Allocated`, `Rejected`, `HasTracking`, `Backordered`, `Cancelled`.
 The response will contain orders with statuses that match the provided line_item_status (as combined based on line_item_status_conjunction).